 Flavia Domitilla’s children in Mark’s play

-At the time of Mark’s play c.
+Summary At the time of Mark’s play c.
 95 CE, Flavia was in her late twenties or early thirties.
-She had borne seven children, with the maximum age of 16 (we don’t know if all survived infancy).
-Here, I identify the roles for children in Mark’s play, propose that Flavia Domitilla’s children did play those roles,…
+She had borne seven children, with the maximum age of 16.
+(We don’t know if all survived infancy).
+Here, I identify the roles for children in Mark’s play, propose that Flavia Domitilla’s children did play those…

 In an earlier post, I identified the Judean princess Berenice as the original of Saint Veronica.
-“Veronica” was early and firmly identified with Roman Christianity, that is, the Roman congregation of Mark and Flavia Domitilla.
-It is logical that Berenice, a Judean princess living in Rome and former lover of the emperor Titus, had participated…
+In orthodox tradition, early on “Veronica” was identified with Rome.
+(In actuality, that meant she was identified with the congregation of proto-Christians in Rome that included Mark, Flavia Domitilla, and later the popes.)
+I etymologically connected “Veronica” with “Berenice.”…